zmyer/protoactor-go/README.md

 //this is the message the actor on node 1 will send to the remote actor on node 2 message Echo {
-  actor.PID Sender = 1; //this is the PID the remote actor should reply to string Message = 2;
+  process.PID Sender = 1; //this is the PID the remote actor should reply to string Message = 2;
 }